What`s new in thyroid cancer research and treatment?

 The discovery of the genetic causes of familial (inherited) medullary thyroid cancer now makes it possible to identify family members carrying the abnormal RET gene and to remove the thyroid to prevent cancer from developing there.

-Understanding the abnormal genes that cause sporadic (not inherited) thyroid cancer may eventually lead to better treatments as well.
-In fact, treatments that target some of these gene changes are already being developed (see below).
+Understanding the abnormal genes that cause sporadic (not inherited) thyroid cancer has led to better treatments as well.
+In fact, treatments that target some of these gene changes are already being used, and more are being developed (see below).

 Most thyroid cancers can be treated successfully.
 But advanced cancers can be hard to treat, especially if they do not respond to radioactive iodine (RAI) therapy.
 Doctors and researchers are looking for new ways to treat thyroid cancer that are more effective and lead to fewer side effects.